idealparable/BibleQ/_includes/mustreadnotes.md

 I might refer to a particular Bible question that a topic page is about as a "BibleQ" for short.

+If I quote LSB, I'll try to put anything that they put in italics into square brackets, indicating words not in original but, according to them, implied by the original.
+This is done by BLB automatically if I use the checkbox-select and then use the Copy button method, but I often just drag and manually copy.

+"[fn]" (footnote markers) in LSB (and anything similar in WEBP) will be left intact in the copypaste.

+When LSB puts an asterisk before a past-tense verb, which is their way to indicate it's really present-tense (as I understand it, -ing construction) in the original but where that would look weird in English, I'll preserve that in the copypaste but right after it try to add double square brackets, like [[this]] for the -ing version of the word.

+As such for LSB quotes (if I remember and have time), you'll be able to read them both as what they mean according to them, and learn to read what they (evidently) mean into the awkward-in-English version, which may help understand the original better.

+(WEBP unfortunately doesn't indicate these things.
+I might possibly, if the WEBP is close enough to the LSB, add in square brackets including double with -ing in WEBP if I think it's worth the effort per instance and it's clear which WEBP words equate to which LSB ones.)

 See [end notes](#end-notes) for more about citation style, copyright notices, explanations of common abbreviations, and a little more about (ideally not) citing me or contacting me.
 Read those too when you finish reading the rest of this page, please, if you haven't before.